KatelynHaworth/Icebreath2/README.md

 Icebreath2 is a PHP based data API used to retrive and proccess data from online radio station broadcasting systems such as SHOUTcast and Icecast.

-Icebreath was designed and put together by Liam (production@hiveradio.net) for [The Hive Radio][1] so that they could get information from their Icecast server and display it on their website.
+Icebreath was designed and put together by Liam Haworth (liam.haworth@hivemedia.net.au) for [The Hive Radio][1] so that they could get information from their Icecast server and display it on their website.
 It soon grew from there and now supports SHOUTcast and ShoutIRC with more to come!